- China Essentials

 But even if you aren’t interested in the dish’s history, it’s still perfectly cooked duck, with a thin, crispy skin and thick, sweet sauce.

-If you enjoy getting out in nature, then you need to visit the Summer Palace while you’re in Beijing.
+If you enjoy spending time outside, then you need to visit the Summer Palace while you’re in Beijing.

 Chinese opera is famous around the world, and you don’t need to speak Mandarin to enjoy it.